Request Free Counseling

 Any time you are breastfeeding in public, you want to make sure both you and your baby are as comfortable as possible.
 Depending on what state you live in, you have options as to whether you choose to use a nursing cover or not.

-Nursing covers come in several different styles; I personally recommend finding one made of light, breathable fabric to ensure neither you or your baby get overheated while breastfeeding, especially during the summer months.
-If you decide it’s easier to breastfeed sans cover, there are still ways to be discreet, including wearing tank tops under shirts with normal necklines; this allows you to nurse your baby without exposing more skin than what you are personally comfortable with.
+Nursing covers come in several different styles; I personally recommend finding one made of light, breathable fabric to ensure neither you nor your baby gets overheated while breastfeeding, especially during the summer months.
+If you decide it’s easier to breastfeed sans cover, there are still ways to be discreet, including wearing tank tops and undershirts with normal necklines; this allows you to nurse your baby without exposing more skin than what you are personally comfortable with.
 During the fall or winter, scarves can also help provide additional coverage.

 Depending on where you are, you can also sit towards the edge or back of the room or area so that it doesn’t feel as if all eyes are on you.
 Some public spaces even provide lactation rooms in which women can nurse or pump in privacy.